sww/SlingExtras/README.md

 Sling Extras
 ===

-A Chrome extension that adds extra functionality to the Sling webplayer.
+A Chrome extension that adds extra functionality to the Sling TV webplayer.

 Hotkeys
 -----